 Though we described Universal’s Islands of Adventure as a direct competitor to the Magic Kingdom, know this: Whereas most Magic Kingdom attractions are designed to be enjoyed by guests of any age, attractions at Islands of Adventure are created largely for an under-40 population.
 The thrill rides at Universal are serious with a capital S, making Space Mountain and Big Thunder Mountain Railroad look about as frightening as Dumbo.
 In fact, 7 of the top 9 attractions at IOA are thrill rides; of these, 3 will not only scare the crap out of you but will also drench you with water.

-For families, there are three interactive playgrounds as well as six rides that young children will enjoy.
-Of the thrill rides, only the two in Toon Lagoon are marginally appropriate for little kids, and even on these rides your child needs to be fairly stalwart.
+For families, there are three interactive playgrounds as well as six minor attractions that young children will enjoy.
+Of the top rides, only the two in Toon Lagoon (described later) are marginally appropriate for little kids, and even on these rides your child needs to be fairly hardy.

 Both Universal parks are accessed via the Universal CityWalk entertainment complex.
 After you cross CityWalk from the parking garages, bear right to USF or left to IOA.

 IOA is laid out much like Epcot’s World Showcase—in a large circle surrounding a lagoon—but it evinces the same thematic continuity present in the Magic Kingdom.
 Each “land,” or “island” in this case, is self-contained and visually consistent in its theme.